MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-grouppolicy.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting determines whether the Windows device is allowed to participate in cross-device experiences (continue experiences).

 If you enable this policy setting, the Windows device is discoverable by other Windows devices that belong to the same user, and can participate in cross-device experiences.